Pere's team drops official statement, tells fans planning protest to stay calm

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!

-It noted that Big Brther had a reputation for fair conduct and their integrity has never been in uestion.
+It noted that Big Brother had a reputation for fair conduct and their integrity has never been in question.

 The management highlighted the effect the sudden twist has had on social media and the ripple effect on their voting team.